pwlmaciejewski/basset/README.md

 ### Result class

 `Result` class represents a set of results.
-It has an array of `valueNames` and you can assign only values from that array.
+It has an array of `valueNames` and you can set values only from that array.
 It means that if `valueNames = ['foo']` you can `setValue('foo', 1)` but not `setValue('bar', 1)`.
 By default `valueNames` is empty, so you need to derive from `Result` to create something functional.